zeldin/super-reu/docs/porting_guide.md

   from the C64 expansion port.
 In order to prevent feedback loops, this input reacts only to a falling edge.
 * `int_reset` - A synchronous input which will trigger a warm reset when 1
+* `soft_reset` - When this input is asserted, a falling edge on `ext_reset_n`
+  does not trigger an internal reset.
+This allows resetting of the C64 without resetting the super-reu core.
 * `reset` - Reset output